-We have currently suspended in-person financial aid visits, however we may be reached at email@example.com.
+We have currently suspended in-person financial aid visits, however we may be reached at firstname.lastname@example.org.
 Find answers to common questions about how the COVID-19 pandemic is impacting financial aid on our Coronavirus: Financial Aid – FAQs.
 When possible submit requested documents using the Document and File Upload or Dynamic Forms .
 Please do not send documents via mail.
+Scholarships checks should be mailed to our office mailing address.
 For more information about the University’s response to COVID-19, please visit: www.ucf.edu/safety/coronavirus/

 You’ve got questions?

 To apply for financial aid, the most important thing is to complete the FAFSA every year and follow the checklist below to avoid potential delays or setbacks.